noisie74/SportsNewsHistoryRecords/README.md

 Sports Leagues App

-This sports app will show latest sports news, history and records of the world’s major sports leagues Options to filter out by sports also give the latest articles.
+This sports app will show latest sports news, history and records of the world’s major sports leagues.
+Options to filter out by sports also give the latest articles.
 The article list are fully clickable and will bring you to the web page showing the full article.
 _________________________________________________________________________________________________________________________________________
 Features:
-Notifications
+<br>Notifications<br>
-Social Share Articles
+<br>Social Share Articles<br>
-Save an article to read later with no network connection
+<br>Save an article to read later with no network connection<br>

 <html>
 <body>